 This recording features BJ Cole's extraordinary facility on the steel guitar.
 In his hands, the instrument moves through an amazing spectrum of expression: gently calling, murmuring, whispering, weeping, then soaring and singing.

 Most compelling are his interpretations of Ravel and Debussy, rendered with real vision and feeling with an instrument typically thought of as limited to Country & Western.
 Debussy's already glorious “Claire De Lune” hasn't sounded this sensitive and atmospheric since Isao Tomita's interpretation.
-Ravel's “Pavane Pour Une Enfante Defunte” (Pavane for a Dead Princess) is here rendered gracefully heartbreaking, and Cole's instrument lets out a sad cry that seems to remember every sweet gesture of the lost child.
+Ravel's “Pavane Pour Une Enfante Defunte” (Pavane for a Dead Princess) is rendered gracefully heartbreaking, and Cole's instrument releases a sad cry that seems to recall every sweet gesture of the lost child.

-The use of a steel guitar in classical music isn't without a sort of sonic precedent.
+The use of a steel guitar in classical music isn't without sonic precedent.
 Music played on a violin has a similar sound; due in part to the fact that notes gradually emerge when the strings are rubbed with a bow.
 It's true that the steel guitar is plucked like an ordinary guitar, but it's common practice among steel guitarists to vary the volume so the sound seems to emerge into perception.

-Cole's chromatic palette is like that of painter Maxfield Parrish; it conjures up a vivid world bathed in a pearlescent, sunset glow.
+Cole's chromatic palette is like that of painter Maxfield Parrish; it evokes a vivid world bathed in a pearlescent, sunset glow.
 He exploits this quality of the steel guitar to great effect, and a few other qualities of the instrument and the recording studio we did not know existed.